 The Hazon Tu B’Shvat Haggadah is designed to help you think about your responsibility towards the natural world in relation to four different levels: physical place, community, world, and spirituality.
 Each section of the haggadah will relate to one of these four levels of responsibility, and offers texts, questions, and activities to spark conversation around your seder table.
 Our updated 2017 haggadah is available in PDF format so you may print as few or as many copies as you need.

 Be sure to print with your settings set for landscape and double-sided on the short side.
 This will result in 10 pages which you can fold and staple in the middle.
-Or you can purchase pre-printed copies of the Haggadah in packs of five.

 Download Hazon’s Tu B’Shvat Seder Leader’s Guide.
 Our guide contains tips for preparation, leading an engaging seder and making it your own.